Warning! Slow Walking Cloud Adoption Can Break Your Business—Here’s Why

 - Profitable companies aren’t the most likely to adopt successful digital transformation projects….
 The data suggest just the opposite.
 If you’re making a ton of money, there’s no incentive to change anything.

-- You need to disrupt your industry before someone else does…We now have this phenomenon of fringe companies not just testing unbaked, untested technologies, but disrupting an entire industry.
+- Disrupt your industry before someone else does…We now have this phenomenon of fringe companies not just testing unbaked, untested technologies, but disrupting an entire industry.
 So you had better be in front of that disruptive curve.
 If you’re not, you’ll bet pushed aside.
 You shouldn’t be worried about losing market share to your competitors.
 You should be disrupting your business instead.